nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Each of the four components,

 - defines its _API_ in an `interface` with the same name as the Component.
-- exposes its functionality using a concrete `{Component Name}Manager` class (which implements the corresponding API `interface` mentioned in the previous point.
+- exposes its functionality using a concrete `{Component Name}Manager` class (which implements the corresponding API mentioned in the previous point.

 For example, the `Logic` component (see the class diagram given below) defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class which implements the `Logic` interface.